offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                    |                                                               v
                    |
                    |                                         .--------------------.
-                   |                                            A      C       B        D        E
+                   |                                           +A     -C      -B       +D       +E
                    v                                        -->>>>>--<<<<<---<<<<<-->>>>>>>>>-->>>>>--

         .-------------.                                                                       .-----.
-    A      C       B        D        E                          B      C       A        D        E
+   +A     -C      -B       +D       +E                         +B     +C      -A       +D       +E
 -->>>>>--<<<<<---<<<<<-->>>>>>>>>-->>>>>--                  -->>>>>-->>>>>---<<<<<-->>>>>>>>>-->>>>>--

-    A      B       C        D        E                          B      C       A        D        E
+   +A    "+B      +C       +D       +E                         +B     +C      -A       +D       -E
 -->>>>>-->>>>>--->>>>>-->>>>>>>>>-->>>>>--                  -->>>>>-->>>>>---<<<<<-->>>>>>>>>--<<<<<--
                 DESIRED                                                     UNDESIRED
 ```

 #### Breakpoint List Algorithm

+`{bm} /(Algorithms\/Synteny\/Reversal Path\/Breakpoint List Algorithm)_TOPIC/`

 **ALGORITHM**:

-This algorithm is a simple greedy heuristic to estimate the reversal path / reversal distance.
+This algorithm is a simple best effort heuristic to estimate the parsimonious reversal path.
+It isn't guaranteed to generate a reversal path in every case: The point of this algorithm isn't so much to be a robust solution as much as it is to be a foundation / provide intuition for better algorithms that determine reversal paths.

 It relies on the concept of breakpoint_GRs and adjacencies_GR:

  * Adjacency_GR is two neighbouring synteny blocks in the undesired genome that follow each other just as they do in the desired genome.